4emy/THM/README.md

 ## Overview

 The Human Manual is a comprehensive, self-contained guide to understanding human behavior from a neuroscientific and psychological perspective.
 Built as a single HTML file with no external dependencies, it works perfectly offline on any device with a modern browser, so just download the index.html and open it.
-Or visit https://4emy.github.io/THM for the online version.
+Or visit https://4emy.github.io/THM for the online ready version.

 ---